danielmoralesx/danielmoralesx.github.io/pages/copulas.md

 Alternatively, there is a comprehensive presentation I would like to store here:

-<a href="/files/copulas/Dependence Analysis via Copulas.pdf">Kolev</a>
+<a href="/files/copulas/Dependence Analysis via Copulas.pdf">Dependence Analysis via Copulas</a> - Nikolai Kolev, Leandro Ferreira and Rafael Aguilera

 And below are other presentations for chapter 3, 4 and 5 from Nelsen's book, produced by my colleagues during a graduate course of copulas
 I took at IME-USP in 2017.

-<a href="/files/copulas/Copula Construction Methods.pdf">Chapter 3 - Copula Construction Methods</a>
+<a href="/files/copulas/Copula Construction Methods.pdf">Chapter 3 - Copula Construction Methods</a> - Daniel Morales and Fernando Corrêa

-<a href="/files/copulas/Archimedean Copulas.pdf">Chapter 4 - Archimedean Copulas</a>
+<a href="/files/copulas/Archimedean Copulas.pdf">Chapter 4 - Archimedean Copulas</a> - Nicholas Eugenio and Yang Ting Ju

-<a href="/files/copulas/Dependence Measures.pdf">Chapter 5 - Dependence Measures</a>
+<a href="/files/copulas/Dependence Measures.pdf">Chapter 5 - Dependence Measures</a> - Daniel Reis and Nguyen Ngoc